lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

 </div>

-You can use static expressions for configuration options that are unlikely to change or for customizing parts of the template you [cannot](#expression-locations) with normal expressions.
+You can use static expressions for configuration options that are unlikely to change or for customizing parts of the template you cannot with normal expressions - see the section on [Valid expression locations](#expression-locations) for details.
 For example, a `my-button` component might be renderable using either a `<button>` tag or an `<a>` tag.
 This is a good place to use a static expression because the setting is unlikely to change and customizing an HTML tag cannot be done with a normal expression.

 ```ts
 tag = 'button';